greg-raven/grus/_posts/2014-01-20-no-coddling-illegal-aliens.md

 ---
 title: 'No coddling illegal aliens'
-date: '2014-01-20T06:39:17-08:00'
 layout: post
 categories:
 - Letters
 tags:
 - amnesty
 - population
-    - 'Representative Paul Cook'
+- Representative Paul Cook
 ---

 Why are House Republican leadership aides telling reporters that your party is planning a push to give illegal aliens work permits?
-I hope this isn’t true.
+I hope this isn't true.

 The Wall Street Journal is reporting:

-> "Legislation is being developed by House Republicans that wouldn’t exclude citizenship for those here illegally.
-But it rejects what many Republicans see as a ‘special path’ not available to would-be immigrants who didn’t break the law."
+> "Legislation is being developed by House Republicans that wouldn't exclude citizenship for those here illegally.
+But it rejects what many Republicans see as a 'special path' not available to would-be immigrants who didn't break the law."

 According to the New York Times: